CV016/Tourify/README.md

 The documentation of the API for this app can be found at [https://documenter.getpostman.com/view/13036021/TWDfEZ3P](https://documenter.getpostman.com/view/35969455/2sA3kUH34k)
 The API and the app itself are hosted on the same server.

+This project will be deployed in near future and the link will be available here instead of this text.

 ## Overview

 This web application allows it's users to book tour vacations.